opensafely-core/r-docker/README.md

 We recommend not choosing a date within the first week of a new version of R being released, because there may be alot of packages updated on CRAN during this time.

 You then need to check that a PPPM snapshot repository exists for your chosen date.
 Navigate to <https://p3m.dev/client/#/repos/cran/setup> inspect your chosen date.
-Set this as the `REPOS` argument.
+Set this as the `REPOS` argument in _build.sh_.

 If you choose a version of R that is not the current version of R we recommend following the rocker approach and choosing the CRAN date as the day before the next version of R was released.
 For example, if choosing R 4.4.1, R 4.4.2 was released on 2024-10-31 and so we choose 2024-10-30 as the CRAN date.